joarp/mlfs-book/README.md

 Prerequisites for Daily Inference
 For the air-quality-daily.yml workflow to succeed, a Feature Group and a Trained Model must already exist for each city/sensor in Hopsworks.

-Setup: Run the aq-features and aq-train tasks (or the corresponding notebooks) when adding a new sensor or retraining the model on new data.
+Setup: Run the feature pipeline and training pipeline when adding a new sensor or retraining the model on new data.
 ## Improved model
 We have improved the model by adding the following features: lag1, lag2, lag3, and rolling mean of the lagged values.
 This gives a better prediction since PM2.5 today is highly correlated with PM2.5 yesterday.
 Pollution accumulates over time and PM2.5 does not suddenly disappear.